Board of Directors

 Over the past few years, on behalf of the FACL COC and in partnership with Mon Sheong Foundation, Ron has also helped host several public legal education seminars in Cantonese on the topics of Wills and Estates, and CPP/OAS benefits, with a goal of improving legal knowledge and access to justice for Asian minority groups.

 Hillson Tse is a criminal and regulatory defence lawyer at RGZ Law in Toronto.
 In addition to a criminal trial practice focusing on impaired driving and assault offences, he also represents students in university academic misconduct hearings.
-Hillson has defended clients at all levels of trial court in Ontario and Manitoba on charges ranging from criminal negligence causing death to simple theft.
+Hillson has defended clients in trial courts across Ontario, British Columbia, and Manitoba on charges ranging from homicide to corporate fraud.

-Hillson is a current Director for the Hong Fook Mental Health Association which provides culturally competent healthcare to Asian and Southeast-Asian communities in Toronto.
-He is an active member of the Criminal Lawyers’ Association (CLA) and organizes professional development events for new criminal lawyers and law students.
+Hillson is a Director for the Hong Fook Mental Health Association which provides culturally competent care to Asian and Southeast-Asian communities in Toronto.
+He is an active member of the Criminal Lawyers' Association (CLA) and organized professional development events for new criminal lawyers and law students.

-Hillson credits his ongoing legal progression to strong mentorship that started in law school and to this day, continues to both seek and provide mentorship whenever possible.
-He mentors through FACL, the First-Generation Network, the CLA, and also coaches the OJEN Mock Trial competition for high school students.
+Hillson credits his ongoing legal progression to strong mentorship that started in law school and remains active in mentorship activities through organizations like FACL, the First-Generation Network, and the CLA.
+He also coaches the OJEN Mock Trial competition for high school students.

 Ottawa Committee (Co-Chair)